JuliaWeb/MIMEs.jl/README.md

 Future goals of MIMEs.jl:
 - All things MIME!
 If you are writing a web application in Julia and you are missing MIME-related functionality, let us know!
 Issues and Pull Requests are welcome.
 - This package will be regularly updated to match the (monthly) updates to [jshttp/mime-db](https://github.com/jshttp/mime-db).
 Right now this is involves manually running the update script, but we might automate this in the future.
-See #1
+[More info →](https://github.com/JuliaWeb/MIMEs.jl/issues/1)